lpodo/portfolio2/README.md

 ### Summary Chart

-In Summary, the ⋮ menu → CHART shows two modes toggled by TOTAL / BY PORTFOLIO buttons:
+In Summary, the dropdown menu → CHART shows two modes toggled by TOTAL / BY PORTFOLIO buttons:

 - **TOTAL** — single line showing combined value of all active portfolios in USD with FX conversion
 - **BY PORTFOLIO** — one normalized line per portfolio starting at 0%, each calculated in its own base currency (no USD conversion, so FX effects don't distort relative stock performance).
 Color-coded with a legend showing final % change.

 ## Analytics View

-Available via ⋮ menu → ANALYTICS for individual portfolios and Summary.
+Available via dropdown menu → ANALYTICS for individual portfolios and Summary.

 Shows portfolio breakdown by **CATEGORY**, **REGION**, **SECTOR**, or **CURRENCY** — four buttons to switch between them.
 Currency uses the actual position currency from Yahoo Finance (no manual input needed).
 Each row shows group name, value (with FX conversion to base currency), weight %, and a horizontal bar chart scaled to the largest group.
 Positions with qty=0 are excluded.
 Positions without a value in the selected field appear in the **Other** group.